Twin Peaks Tunnel: Construction and opening

 The eastern approach to the tunnel was built along a parcel purchased by the city approximately 1800 ft long and 90 ft wide at the end of Market.
 This right-of-way was also later paved to connect Market with Portola.
-As originally constructed, the total length of the tunnel is 11675 ft (including approaches) and the highest point of the tunnel is near Laguna Honda station.
-Sloping down from the peak at Laguna Honda, the tunnel has a maximum grade of 3% from west to east and 1.15% from east to west.
+As originally constructed, the total length of the tunnel is 11675 ft (including approaches) and the highest point of the tunnel is near Forest Hill, originally Laguna Honda, station.
+Sloping down from the peak at Forest Hill, from west to east the tunnel has a maximum ascending grade of 1.15% and maximum descending of 3%.
 Excluding approaches, the tunnel is 8800 ft long.

 The eastern 1665 ft portion (with the exception of the 300 ft long Eureka Valley station) of the tunnel uses a double-tube subway structure, and the remainder adopts an arched tube profile.
 As designed, both sections provide 15 ft of vertical clearance above the top of the rail; each tube in the double-tube section is 14 ft wide, and the arched tube is 25 ft wide at its maximum.
 The lunette space between the arched roof and flat ceiling of the tube was used as a duct to convey fresh air into the tunnel.
 One blower was mounted at the west end of the double-tube structure, and the other was at a ventilating shaft 110 ft deep, located 4600 ft east of the western portal.
 Excavation of the ventilating shaft required pumping 300000 gal of water per day after a horizontal drift at the bottom of the shaft struck water-bearing sand.

 Laguna Honda, West Portal, and Eureka Valley stations were constructed using cut-and-cover methods.
 Laguna Honda station is approximately 70 ft below grade.
 The tunnel was excavated simultaneously from the open cuts at each end; initial excavation sank three drifts (one at each side along the springline, and one at the crown of the tunnel).
 A fourth drift was added at the centerline bottom of the tunnel to facilitate drainage of the ground at the western end.
 The two crews first "holed through" and connected their excavations near Laguna Honda station on April 5, 1917, 6100 ft from the east portal and 5900 ft from the west.

 Several notable accidents occurred during the construction of the tunnel: